adityasolanki205/Intro-to-Apache-Beam/README.md

                          'Close': float(Close)
                          }]
             ...

           with beam.Pipeline(options=PipelineOptions()) as p:

              csv_lines = (p
                           | beam.io.ReadFromText(known_args.input,  skip_header_lines = 1)
                           | beam.ParDo(Split())
                           | beam.io.WriteToText(known_args.output))
        ```

     - ***GroupByKey*** : GroupByKey is a Beam transform for processing collections of key/value pairs.
 It’s a parallel reduction operation.
 The input to GroupByKey is a collection of key/value pairs that represents a multimap, where the collection contains multiple pairs that have the same key, but different values.
 Given such a collection, you use GroupByKey to collect all of the values associated with each unique key.
-We will try to use this to create a Singular output file containing all OPEN or CLOSE columns.
-Output saved from this is present with the name ****OPEN.txt****
+We will try to use this to create a Singular output file containing all OPEN or CLOSE column values.
+Output saved from this is present with the name ****GroupByKey.txt****

        ```python
          class CollectOpen(beam.DoFn):

              def process(self, element):
                  result = [(1,element['Open'])]
                  return result
             ...

           with beam.Pipeline(options=PipelineOptions()) as p:

              csv_lines = (p
                           | beam.io.ReadFromText(known_args.input,  skip_header_lines = 1)
                           | beam.ParDo(Split())